Plus500 Review

 Education

 Plus500 does not offer an extensive array of educational content for traders when compared to education leaders such as City Index, IG, or CMC Markets.
-No question, Plus500 should strive to expand its offering of educational content in this category to match its industry peers.
+That being said, Plus500 has made significant progress in the education category with the launch of its Trading Academy, which includes video content, written articles, and webinars (webinars are only available to Premium users).

 Learning center: Plus500 has a Trader’s Guide section where there are a handful of articles and roughly a dozen educational videos.
 Beyond a few articles and an eBook, there isn’t much else of substance at Plus500 for financial markets education, especially when compared to the best brokers in this category.